 IBEC (Irish Business and Employers Confederation) is the national umbrella organisation for business and employers.
 It offers support and advice to employers.

 ISME (The Irish Small and Medium Enterprises Association) is the independent organisation for the small and medium business sector.

-SFA (Small Firms Association) represents the needs of small enterprises (that is, those employing less than 50 employees).
+SFA (Small Firms Association) represents the needs of small enterprises (that is, companies with less than 50 employees).

-The following organisations may be able to help you if you are proposing to start a business in their sector.
+The following organisations may be able to help you if you want to start a business in their sector.

 Microfinance Ireland provides loans to small businesses with no more than 10 employees, including sole traders and start-ups.